Deepak-Melkani/devTinder/src/homework.md

 - Order of the routes matter a lot
 - Install postman app and make a workspace > collection > test API call
 - Write logic to handle GET, POST, PATCH, DELETE and PUT requests and test them on postman
+- Explore routing and use of ?, +, () and * in the routes
+- Use of regex in routes
+- Reading the query params in the routes
+- Reading the dynamic routes